protocaller/ProtoCaller/docs/source/ProtoCaller.Simulation.rst

 a single class: :class:`~ProtoCaller.Simulation.RunGMX`.
 Through this class, it is possible to streamline free energy calculations in an accessible way.
-One can either instantiate this class with a single GRO and TOP file or with several topologies and/or positions.
+One can either instantiate this class with a single GRO and TOP file or with several topologies and/or initial coordinates.
 In any case the lambda values have to be passed to the initialiser.

 The main function of the method is :func:`~ProtoCaller.Simulation.RunGMX.\
 runSimulation`.
 It enables running simulations based on protocols generated